kanaria69/Mainecoco/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Have you heard the story about the magic tractor?
+It drove down the road and turned into a field.